-To control the device using the parallel interface, keep RESET tied high (AVDD).
-Now SEN, SCLK, SDATA, and PDN function as parallel interface control pins.
+To control the device using parallel interface, keep RESET tied to high (AVDD).
+Now, SEN, SCLK, SDATA and PDN function as parallel interface control pins.
 These pins can be used to directly control certain modes of the ADC by connecting them to the correct voltage levels (as described in Table 1 to Table 3).
 There is no need to apply a reset pulse.

-Frequently used functions are controlled in this mode - standby, selection between LVDS/CMOS output format, internal/external reference, and 2s complement/straight binary output format.
+Frequently used functions are controlled in this mode - standby, selection between LVDS/CMOS output format, internal/external reference and 2s complement/straight binary output format.
+Table 1,Table 2, and Table 3 describe the modes controlled by the parallel pins.